overvis/opcb-release/README.md

 ### Installing the OPCB-221 runtime

-1. Boot the Raspberry Pi from SD card with a fresh OS installation.
+1. Boot the Raspberry Pi from the SD card with a fresh OS installation.
 2. Login to Raspberry Pi
    [remotely using SSH](https://www.raspberrypi.com/documentation/computers/remote-access.html#introduction-to-remote-access)
-   or through debugging console using USB-RS232TTL.
+   or using the debugging console with USB-RS232TTL.
 Make sure that Raspberry Pi has access to the internet.
 3. Insert USB<>RS485 converter into the Raspberry Pi USB port.
 4. Run the following Bash command: